Calculate employee turnover (Employee turnover analysis)

 Employee turnover costs

-If an initial reconnaissance reveals that the costs of employee turnover in your organization are getting out of hand, then it's time to deploy HR Analytics on the topic of turnover.
+If an initial reconnaissance reveals that the costs of employee turnover in your organization are getting out of hand, then it is time to deploy HR analytics on the topic of turnover.

-HR Analytics gives your organization the insights to effectively address employee turnover!
-An HR Analytics process always follows eight steps.
+HR analytics gives your organization the insights to effectively address employee turnover.
 One or more types of analysis are possible.

 - Diagnostic analysis: this maps and ranks turnover risk groups, identifies causes of turnover and ranks these causes from most impact to least impact.
 This analysis answers the question: where to start?